CircuitVerse/Interactive-Book/docs/bool.md

 ## Introduction

-Boolean Algebra is used to analyze and simplify the digital (logic) circuits.
-It uses only the binary numbers i.e. 0 and 1.
+Boolean Algebra is used to break down and simplify the digital (logic) circuits.
+It utilizes only the binary numbers i.e. 0 and 1.
 It is also called as Binary Algebra or logical Algebra.
 Boolean algebra was invented by George Boole in 1854.

-## Rule in Boolean Algebra
+## Rules in Boolean Algebra
 Following are the important rules used in Boolean algebra.

-1. Variable used can have only two values.
-Binary 1 for HIGH and Binary 0 for LOW.
+1. Variables used can have only two values.
+1 for high and 0 for low.
-1. Complement of a variable is represented by an overbar (-) or (!).
-Thus, complement of variable B is represented as B Bar.
-Thus if B = 0 then !B  = 1 and B = 1 then !B  = 0.
+1. Complement of a variable is interpreted by an overbar (-) or exclamation mark (!).
+Thus, the complement of variable B is represented as B Bar.
+Thus, if B = 0 then !B  = 1 and B = 1 then !B  = 0.
 1. ORing of the variables is represented by a plus (+) sign between them.
-For example ORing of A, B, C is represented as A + B + C.
+For example, ORing of A, B, C is represented as A + B + C.
 1. Logical ANDing of the two or more variable is represented by writing a dot between them such as A.B.C.
 Sometime the dot may be omitted like ABC.

 ---